Literally a hot spot on the Coromandel Peninsula

-Hot Water Beach is a world famous New Zealand beach near Whitianga where unique meets a whole lot of fun!
-Join the throngs of visitors who are tempted to dig in the sand to release the naturally heated mineral water into personally sculpted sand spa pools.
+World famous New Zealand beach near Whitianga where unique meets a whole lot of fun!
+Join the throngs of visitors having a dig in the sand to release the naturally heated mineral water into personally sculpted sand hot pools.

 Some visitors to the beach undertake their pool digging with a sense of order and structure, while others just get into it with unbridled gusto.
 If you're lucky and have an ideal sense of timing you may happen across an empty pool or more likely a friendly group willing to share their thermal pool.